 It was necessary also that Jesus be "in all points tempted like as we are, yet without sin" (Heb.
 4:15).
 His temptation was comprehensive because it probed all three elements of His nature: body, soul, and spirit.

 Desires good and bad

 It must be understood that every lust is the perversion of a good desire.
-In the following spectrum of good desires, we show how each has gone awry through sin.
+To make this clear, we will sketch the spectrum of desires and show how each has gone awry through sin.

 |Bodily desires||Lusts of the flesh|